USRSE/usrse.github.io/_posts/newsletters/2022-06-02-newsletter.md

 The USRSE monthly community calls are experimenting with a new time to try and better accommodate Alaska and Hawaii time zones.
 The calls are moving to the second Friday of each month.
 14:00-15:00 Eastern starting June 2022.
 Community call topics, and agenda and zoom registration announcements are posted to Slack and sent to USRSE email lists.

 The June 2022 (**on Friday June 9th, 14:00-15:00 US Eastern time**) call will focus on starting a whitepaper on the State of RSE in the US.
 The call will kickoff with a quick review of some of the recent community calls that touched on this topic.
 In breakout groups we will try and experiment with outlining a set of key sub-topics and the structure for a whitepaper.
-Look forward to seeing those of you who can make on the **Friday!!**.
+Look forward to seeing those of you who can make on the **Friday!!**

 Community calls typically have a topical focus.
 They provide a forum for USRSE members to compare experiences around a topic, hang-out and chat on zoom.
 You can find the recordings of our monthly calls [here](https://www.youtube.com/playlist?app=desktop&list=PLMgG8jy8w-8neP6gPOgifH6kh4t_RUTTH).